himgoy/Affect-on-Work-Life-Balance-due-to-Covid-in-India/README.md

 # Effect-on-Work-Life-Balance-due-to-Covid-in-India

 ## Introduction
-Here we are finding out how covid affected the work life balance of people in India
+Here we are finding out how Covid affected the Work Life Balance of people in India.

 ## About Data